ituscr/SDKs/AdaptiveAccounts/adaptiveaccounts-php-sdk/README.md

 PayPal's PHP Adaptive Accounts SDK requires

- * PHP 5.2 and above with curl extension enabled
+ * PHP 5.2 and above
+ * curl extension with support for OpenSSL
+ * PHPUnit 3.5 for running test suite (Optional)

 Using the SDK
 -------------